redux-form/redux-form/README.md

 ### `props` passed into your decorated component

-The props passed into your decorated component by `react-form` will be:
+The props passed into your decorated component by `redux-form` will be:

 #### -`active : String`